ZhangXin1997/MICCAI-2022/README.md

 ## Qualitative results

-We also show the qualitative result analysis in `qualitative results`, which is promised in the rebuttal.
+The qualitative result analysis for the proposed method is presented in `qualitative results.pdf`.

 ## Dataset